 - Ask the manufacturer what you can do to reduce any risk of exposure to the hazardous substance while using the product.

 Why are my wires labeled with a cancer warning?
 The state of California keeps its own list of cancer-causing substances.
-It requires manufacturers who know that a consumer might be exposed to one of these substances from using their products to label that product with a clear warning.
+It requires manufacturers who know that a consumer might be exposed to one of these substances from using their product to label that product with a clear warning.
 These labels are slightly different from other California Proposition 65 warning labels because of a lawsuit settlement in 2002.

 Studies that looked at lead’s potential ability to cause cancer looked at people with high exposure levels on a constant, daily basis.
-This means that the effects of rare exposures to tiny amounts may not have any observable effects.
+This means that the effects of less frequent exposures to tiny amounts may not have any observable effects.
 It may also help to know that, in case of larger exposures, there are other symptoms of lead toxicity that would likely be a concern long before cancer could develop.